burtmonroe/TextAsDataCourse/Notes/RText/README.md

 **Stanza (Qi, et al. 2020) / StanfordNLP / Stanford CoreNLP / coreNLP**

-* Stanza -- formerly StanfordNLP -- is a Python library not available directly in R. I'm not completely sure it can even hypothetically be accessed via reticulate,  given that it runs on PyTorch and GPUs, but it won't install on RStudio Cloud in any case.
-I discuss it in a Python notebook here: XX.
+* Stanza -- formerly StanfordNLP -- is a Python library not available directly in R. I'm not completely sure it can even hypothetically be accessed via reticulate, but it won't install on RStudio Cloud in any case.
+There is a Python notebook available.
-* Stanza provides a wrapper to coreNLP, the research group's Java library, and it inherits some coreNLP functionality.
-* Official description: "Stanza is a Python natural language analysis package.
-It contains tools, which can be used in a pipeline, to convert a string containing human language text into lists of sentences and words, to generate base forms of those words, their parts of speech and morphological features, to give a syntactic structure dependency parse, and to recognize named entities.
-The toolkit is designed to be parallel among more than 70 languages, using the Universal Dependencies formalism.
-Stanza is built with highly accurate neural network components that also enable efficient training and evaluation with your own annotated data.
-The modules are built on top of the PyTorch library.
-You will get much faster performance if you run the software on a GPU-enabled machine.
-    * In addition, Stanza includes a Python interface to the CoreNLP Java package and inherits additional functionality from there, such as constituency parsing, coreference resolution, and linguistic pattern matching.
-    * To summarize, Stanza features:
-        * Native Python implementation requiring minimal efforts to set up;
+* Stanford NLP Group's "Python NLP Package for Many Human Languages."
-        * Full neural network pipeline for robust text analytics, including tokenization, multi-word token (MWT) expansion, lemmatization, part-of-speech (POS) and morphological features tagging, dependency parsing, and named entity recognition;
+* Tokenization, multi-word token (MWT) expansion, lemmatization, part-of-speech (POS) and morphological features tagging, dependency parsing, and named entity recognition.
-        * Pretrained neural models supporting 66 (human) languages;
+* Pretrained neural models supporting 66 (human) languages
+* State of the art performance.
+Claimed to be as or more accurate than UDPipe.
-        * A stable, officially maintained Python interface to CoreNLP.
+* Also includes interface for (Java) Stanford CoreNLP.
-* Peng Qi, Yuhao Zhang, Yuhui Zhang, Jason Bolton and Christopher D. Manning.
+* Reference: Peng Qi, Yuhao Zhang, Yuhui Zhang, Jason Bolton and Christopher D. Manning.
 2020.
 Stanza: A Python Natural Language Processing Toolkit for Many Human Languages.
 In Association for Computational Linguistics (ACL) System Demonstrations.
-2020.

 * **coreNLP**  (https://stanfordnlp.github.io/CoreNLP/) -- Stanford CoreNLP has historically been one of the standard, most commonly used, NLP engines.
     * Official description: "CoreNLP is your one stop shop for natural language processing in Java!
 CoreNLP enables users to derive linguistic annotations for text, including token and sentence boundaries, parts of speech, named entities, numeric and time values, dependency and constituency parses, coreference, sentiment, quote attributions, and relations.
 CoreNLP currently supports 6 languages: Arabic, Chinese, English, French, German, and Spanish."
     * Unfortunately, the R wrapper provided in the *coreNLP* package no longer seems to function (or, to be precise, I cannot get it to install, on RStudio Cloud or on my own machine, despite having done so before).
 Your mileage may vary: https://cran.r-project.org/web/packages/coreNLP/index.html.